-Mark Kaplan was promoted to Senior Vice President – Public Affairs in June 2014.
-He joined Mosaic in 2007, leading the Phosphate Public Affairs team before his promotion to Vice President - Public Affairs in 2011.
-Kaplan also provides executive oversight to Mosaic's land development and mine permitting organizations.
+As Senior Vice President – Public Affairs, Mark Kaplan is responsible for Mosaic’s internal and external communications, public policy and government affairs, community relations, philanthropy, and social responsibility and sustainability initiatives.
+He also provides executive oversight to the company’s land management and phosphate mine permitting organizations.
 Prior to joining Mosaic, Kaplan served as Chief of Staff to Florida Governor Jeb Bush.
-Earlier in his career, he served as President and General Counsel of Carlisle Development Group, LLC, Executive Director of the Florida Housing Finance Corporation and a judicial clerk for Senior Judge Albert J. Henderson of the United States Court of Appeals for the Eleventh Circuit.
-He serves on the Board of Directors of the Barbara Bush Foundation for Family Literacy and Greater Twin Cities United Way.
-Kaplan is a member of the Arthur W. Page Society and a Trustee of the Institute for Public Relations.
-He earned a bachelor’s degree with honors from the University of Florida and a Juris Doctor from Florida State University College of Law, graduating first in his class.
+Earlier in his career, he was President and General Counsel of an affordable housing developer, Executive Director of the Florida Housing Finance Corporation, a shareholder in a statewide Florida law firm and a judicial clerk for Senior Judge Albert J. Henderson of the United States Court of Appeals for the Eleventh Circuit.
+He is currently Vice Chair of the Barbara Bush Foundation for Family Literacy, a member of the Arthur W. Page Society and a Trustee of the Institute for Public Relations.
+Kaplan earned a bachelor’s degree with honors from the University of Florida and a Juris Doctor from Florida State University College of Law, graduating first in his class.

 Richard L. Mack, Executive Vice President and Chief Financial Officer